aashoo17/notes/hardware/hardware.md

 all kernel/os will decide their way of passing argument to which registers, return value to which register, and saving register convention
 even different hardware can constraint these way of doing - x86 has few register so we have to keep most of args on stack and so on ..

-System V ABI is most commonaly used these days - linux, freebsd etc... use it
+System V ABI is most commonly used these days - linux, freebsd and most unix variant etc... use it

 ## Array
-store many of the items 1 after another in linear memory voilaa got arrays
+store many of the items 1 after another in linear memory voila got arrays

 ## struct
 same as array only we will keep different type in linear memory one after another
-this poses a big hardware problem - memory alignemnt requirement
+this poses a big hardware problem - memory alignment requirement

 take x64
 it can access 1, 2, 4, 8 bytes in one cycle